 - 5. The experience and capabilities of the research team.

 The main applicant (Principal Project Officer) must be directly employed by the organization they represent.
 The applicant cannot be a visiting faculty member, contractor, temporary employee, or other outside consultant of the organization.
 If the main applicant's organization is an institution of higher education (university), then the applicant must have an advanced degree (e.g., Ph.D., J.D., M.D. or Ed.D.).
 Doctoral students cannot apply; they must have a faculty member sponsor their application.
 Applications will only be accepted from organizations that are within the 50 United States or District of Columbia.
 An Application will not be approved if the Receiving Organization's place of business is within a private residence.

 Schedule of Actions

-- Application Deadline: postmarked by October 18, 2013 (late or incomplete applications will not be accepted)
+- Application Deadline: Submitted by December 15, 2014 (late or incomplete applications will not be accepted)

 Future call for applications will be announced, but no set time frame has been established.

 For questions about the application process, please contact:

 Substance Abuse and Mental Health Data Archive